 Remark: this option can take a few seconds if the amount of points is large.

 Figure 4: Gridded generated points.
-The amount of points can be defined by the user.
-Points are automatically distributed evenly across the image.
+The number of points can be defined by the user.
+Points are automatically distributed evenly across the user-defined usable area (white rectangle).

 4.1 Annotating a generated point